dain98/Minccino/README.md

 `A: Sure.`
 ![Match Cost Formula](http://zenith.blue/i/8sw28.png)
 Q: Any plans on adding other gamemodes for osu!?
-`A: Yes, but not for awhile.
+`A: Yes, but not for a while.
 I want to perfect all the commands for osu!standard until I'm happy with them until I move onto other mods.`
 Q: Is this the final version of the bot?
 `A: If anything, it's the very first version!
 I have so much more that I want to do with this bot, possibly with games that are not osu!.
 I'll keep people updated through this site, and if people want it badly enough I'll make a Discord server dedicated to the bot, where I post new updates/changes the moment they're made.`